 zlib.h -- interface of the 'zlib' general purpose compression library Copyright (C) 1995-2004 Jean-loup Gailly and Mark Adler zlib.h -- interface of the 'zlib' general purpose compression library version 1.2.3, July 18th, 2005 Copyright (C) 1995-2005 Jean-loup Gailly and Mark Adler zlib.h -- interface of the 'zlib' general purpose compression library version 1.2.5, April 19th, 2010 Copyright (C) 1995-2010 Jean-loup Gailly and Mark Adler This software is provided 'as-is', without any express or implied warranty.
-In no event will the authors be held liable for any damages arising from th event of the province percent of the set of t

 In no event will the authors be held liable for any damages arising from the use of this software.
 Permission is granted to anyone to use this software for any purpose, including commercial applications, and to alter it and redistribute it freely, subject to the following restrictions: